Code-Institute-Submissions/the-shamans-cat/README.md

     * Destiny Retrieval
     * Fire Ceremony

+---

-##### About
+#### About

-* Hero Image with Jumbotron text and CTA – To get attention and keep a consistent feel across all the website pages.
+*  Hero Image -
+* Mission statement
+    * Centred on a full-width section of page to draw attention to it.
+    * Inspire potential clients.
 * section My personal journey – how I got here.
 Background to capture interest and build credibility.
 * section My training – including links to The Four Winds websites. (insert quote My formal training has been with The Four Winds Society, “the Harvard of neo-shamanism” (Harper’s Bazaar, January 2011) to demonstrates my credibility.
 * Testimonials 4 items which change from single column (mobile) double column (tablet) and 4 column (desktop).
 Demonstrates my credibility.

+---

-##### Rates page
+#### Rates page

-* Hero Image with Jumbotron text and CTA – To get attention and keep a consistent feel across all the website pages.
+*  Hero Image -
 * contains a clear pricing structure
 * FAQs covering questions clients might ask.
-Alternate subtle colours between questions to break up blocks of text.
-Uses collapsible text to expand answers.
-Not yet sure what collapse to use here?
-Bootstrap 4 again?
+Uses Bootstrap's accordion to provide alternate subtle colours between questions to break up blocks of text and make it easier for the user to read.

+---

-##### Contact page
+#### Contact page

 * Hero Image with Jumbotron text and CTA – To get attention and keep a consistent feel across all the website pages.

 * Contact form requesting clients name, email, telephone number and message.
 Each field must be validated before user can send using the ‘send button’
+---

-#### Features tried and taken off site because did not look good and/or work with the design concepts.
+### Features tried and taken off site because did not look good and/or work with the design concepts.

 * I tried initially to have a navbar-brand with a separate image and descriptive text written in the html element but experienced issues with the text wrapping under the image.
 Not a good visual image for users.
 So, I developed a logo which included text.
 This looked better.
 * I wanted to draw the visitor into the site with call to action buttons on a carousel, with 4-5 images in the slideshow, on the home page.
 I set this up and asked some sample users to test and they said they found the carousel distracting and annoying.
 I looked on the internet and found many articles stating that research showed that carousels did not work very well.
 Users did not read them.
 So, I decided to remove the carousel.